Kali Linux 1.0.6 Release

-Separation of Kali Official Images and Offensive Security Contributed Images
+Separation of Kali Official Images and OffSec Contributed Images

-Due to the ever growing number of ARM images Offensive Security is contributing as well as the high demand of more flavours of VMware images, we’ve separated the Official Kali images from Offensive Security contributed images.
+Due to the ever growing number of ARM images OffSec is contributing as well as the high demand of more flavours of VMware images, we’ve separated the Official Kali images from OffSec contributed images.
 This allows us to generate more VMware image flavours (amd64, i486, i686-pae), as well as increased flexibility in future releases.
-To find updated VMware and custom ARM images, visit the Offensive Security Custom Image Download Page.
+To find updated VMware and custom ARM images, visit the OffSec Custom Image Download Page.
 Please bear with us as we update images on this server in the next few days.

 Improving Kali Linux Package Features

 In the past couple of weeks, @jerichodotm has been helping us add watch files to our Kali packages.
 These watch files allow us to monitor upstream tarball releases for updates in a much more reliable manner.
 Once this process is complete, we’ll be able to monitor new upstream software updates with much more ease.
 For example, if you want to check if there’s a new upstream release of nmap, you could do the following: